closemarketing/formscrm-base/readme.md

 ## Explain Methods of class

-In the CRM Class there are four methods to connect to the CRM:
+In the CRM Class there are four methods to connect to the CRM.
+You will find it in includes/class-crm-crmname.php

 ### API